If you care to establish your story as a brand integrated with the strongest sports growth story of a generation, this is your time to act.

 Equally important, there is no ‘one size fits all’ partnership plan for the most watched sporting event in the world.
 Investing in the rising tide of soccer is obvious, understanding how to capitalize on it is not.

 For the first time, there will be five unique tiers that have their own perks and marketing capabilities.
-It will be crucial to identify the right World Cup tier and partnership plan for your brand’s objectives.
+It will be crucial to identify the right World Cup tier and World Cup sponsorship opportunities for your brand’s objectives.

 If 96M+ Americans, 63M+ Mexicans, and 16M+ Canadians tuned in to the Qatar WC, imagine what will happen when North American hosts 104 games, 7.3M attendees in our countries’ best stadiums, and the world stops to watch the biggest tournament on the planet.
 While a global partnership for the tournament (whose final match gets 7X the viewership of the Super Bowl) might be out of budget, connecting with the right communities, with the right strategy for your brand’s goals, is imperative.

-We have outlined some of the basics of the partnership options.
+We have outlined some of the basics of the World Cup sponsorship opportunities.
 Feel free to reach out if you’d like more information about the World Cup or the sponsorship landscape.

 Tier 1 – International